pkfan/top-loading-bar-550-bytes/README.md

 you can change colors and loading times according to your needs.

-Top loading bar will disapear after page fully loaded to windows.
+Top loading bar will disapear after page fully loaded to browser windows.

 Default time is 2 second, but if page is loaded before 2 second, top load bar will diappear.